-Unless you’re going through a recruitment consultant, the best way to ensure your resume is seen by a hiring manager is by networking your way into the company.
+Unless you’re going through a recruitment consultant, the best way to ensure your CV or resume is seen by a hiring manager is by networking your way into the company.
 Networking is one of the most important job search activities.
 In fact, it’s been estimated that over 60% of all jobs have been found through networking.
 The job search process has evolved, and you need to take an entrepreneurial, targeted approach to landing your dream job.

 As earlier mentioned, over half of candidates that are successful at getting interviews today tend to be referrals, and for many top jobs, the only way to get in is by knowing someone on the inside who wants to help you.
 If a mutual contact recommended you apply, it is important to include their name in your cover letter because this will carry a lot of weight and your application is much more likely to generate an interview.